How it works

 Then there are soft attributes.
 Those are things like your credibility and your consistency.
 Your uniqueness, appeal, and transcendence.
 Yes, you also have control over those things — but most brand managers don’t put ”work on our consistency” on their weekly to-do list.
 Your soft attributes should shape themselves based on the values and company culture you define.

-Your brand consists of a huge amount of puzzle pieces — brand attributes that make you ‘you’.
+Your overall brand perception consists of a huge amount of puzzle pieces — brand attributes that make you ‘you’.
 People have attributes, and businesses do too.
 Some strong brand attributes you could connect your brand to are words like: knowledgeable, inclusive, innovative, uniting, down to earth, creative — and so on.
 Let’s look at some brands whose distinctive attributes are always at the forefront of everything they do.

 A must-have in lists like these, is the beloved Apple.
 Apple’s brand attributes are all about lifestyle.
 You don’t just have an iPhone, you’re an Apple user.
 In their messaging, imagination and innovation are important.
 They focus on creativity and shaping technology to benefit human needs.
 That focus becomes clear in their designs: an iPhone billboard usually only shows, well, an iPhone.
 No crazy fonts, funny copy — it’s about the technology — and about you.
 They are incredibly product-focused and their simplicity is easy to recognize.
 You’ll remember the product, not some jingle.